By Rachel Hoeing

 My wish is that you show your children that family is important.
 Be mindful of listening ears when discussing holiday plans.
 You are modeling for your children what they will do 30 years from now.
 When you state that you don’t want to travel to see anyone, or you state that you don’t want to take time out to visit two or three different houses full of relatives, you are showing them what is acceptable when they are in your shoes one day.
 Each year doesn’t have to be stressful, but do what you can to be with those you love.
 Remember that you will be the grandparent one day.
 You will be the one who is yearning to spend time with your children and grandchildren.
 How do you want them to include you at the holidays?
 Set an example for the future.

-My wish is that you will be grateful for the love surrounding you and let those close to you know it.
+My wish is that you will be grateful for the love surrounding you and that you will let those close to you know it.

 My wish is that for this holiday season, you let go of grudges and instead make joyful memories.
 Cherish this holiday season even with those whom it might be hard to do so.